flatironinstitute/CaImAn/README.md

 * `volparams`: An object for setting parameters of voltage imaging.
 It can be set and changed easily and is passed into the algorithms.
 * `VOLPY`: An object for running the spike detection algorithm and saving results.

+In order to use VolPy, you must install Keras into your conda environment.
+You can do this by activating your environment, and then issuing the command "conda install -c conda-forge keras".

 To see examples of how these methods are used, please consult the `demo_pipeline_voltage_imaging.py` script in the `demos/general` folder.
 For more information about the approach check the [preprint](https://www.biorxiv.org/content/10.1101/2020.01.02.892323v1).

 ## New: Installation through conda-forge (August 2019)